-Adapted from McIntosh et al (2010)
+1Adapted from McIntosh et al (2010) and Family Law Act (1975) s60CC

 Childhood learning and development in the context of separation

 Children learn in a variety of ways.
 It may be useful for separated parents to think about how their conduct as parents, and how the environment they are creating, may be affecting their child's learning and development.
 When asked, essentially all parents say they want their children to grow up happy and fulfil their potential.